Antenna Panel

 panel = nr.AntennaPanel([4,4], elements=elementTemplate, polarization="+")

-# The "showElements" method draws the antenna panel showing all the elements.
+# The 'showElements' method visualizes the antenna panel, displaying all of its elements.

 panel.showElements(zeroTicks=True)